What is DBT-Informed Care at Milestones?

-Comprehensive treatment: Families participating in our comprehensive DBT program receive specialized teaching and support from our clinical team to manage big behaviors and big emotions at home, at school and in the community.
-They also receive unique learning and support from the members in their respective skills groups.
-Parents work through ways to effectively support their preadolescent in a collaborative learning environment together with other parents dealing with similar difficulties.
-Children and adolescents learn and practice new ways of managing their behaviors, emotions, and choices with a group of peers with the same sensitivities as they work towards the same goals of mastering their mood.
-Both groups provide parents and children/adolescents with a safe, non-judgmental space to learn and practice new skills.
+Treatment Model: Families engaged in DBT-informed treatment receive specialized teaching and support from our clinical team to manage big behaviors and big emotions at home, at school and in the community.
+Children and adolescents engage in skills-based sessions to learn and practice new ways of managing their behaviors, emotions, and choices as they work towards the goal of mastering their mood.
+Parents work through ways to effectively support their children and teens.
+Our work with both parents and children/adolescents provides a safe, non-judgmental space to learn and practice new skills.
+For comprehensive DBT skills groups, we refer families and individuals to other specialized providers.

 -

-Individual therapy sessions are typically held weekly or twice weekly for 30-45 minutes each.
+Individual therapy sessions are typically held weekly or bi weekly for 30-45 minutes each.
 These sessions help children and adolescents learn and practice new behavioral and emotional regulation strategies to use in their day-to-day lives.
-DBT individual therapy sessions follow a particular evidence-based structure that may look somewhat different from individual therapy sessions that children or teens have participated in previously.
+Your child’s clinician will work with both you and your child to determine which DBT skills may be appropriate and beneficial to incorporate into treatment.

 -